cslfiu/Android-Security-Updates/README.md

-# Android-Security-Support-Lifecycle-NDSS24

-# A Device-Centric Cross-Sectional Analysis of Android Security Support Lifecycle
+# 50 Shades of Support: A Device-Centric Analysis of Android Security Updates

-This repository contains the code and dataset used in the paper, "Lost in Delivery: A Device-Centric Cross-Sectional Analysis of Android Security Support Lifecycle", which is currently under review in NDSS24.
+This repository contains the code and dataset used in the paper, "50 Shades of Support: A Device-Centric Analysis of Android Security Updates".

 # 1. Data